pnx/m16vm/README.md

 The cpu has 16 general purpose registers, r0 - r15.
 Each register is 16-bit.

-Memory addresses are aligned by 2 bytes (16 bit) and the machine has a total of `4096` bytes of memory.
+Memory addresses are aligned by 2 bytes (16 bit) and the machine has a total of `65536` bytes of memory (per default, can be changed at compile time).

 ## instruction set overview